NU Public Interest Program

 Q. Am I required to attend an information session?

 A. No. While information session attendance is recommended, it is not required.
 Most information presented can be found on our website.
-You can also contact us with any specific questions, or to view video or slides from a specific presentation.
+You can also typically view a recorded presentation from a previous season or year, and contact us with any specific questions.

 Q. Why are there two deadlines?
 Why would I choose one over the other?